Covid-19 Bali / Coronavirus Update

-All guests arriving on International flights are also tested using the PCR test upon arrival, and at the end their stay at the hotel when they check-out.
+At the end of the stay at the hotel all guests will be tested again when they check-out.
 All hotel and test costs are at the expense of the traveller.
 Check-out is dependent on final test not being positive, otherwise quarantine will be extended to 14 days, with further tests.

 Foreign nationals already in Bali or Indonesia, and with a stay visa, are able to travel to Bali from other locations within Indonesia subject to the same restrictions as Indonesian citizens (see “Domestic Flight Restrictions” below)

 In November 2020, Indonesia introduced an electronic visa system and introduced changes its visa system to make it easier for foreign guests to come to Indonesia.